An Architectural Oasis

-Arizona's architectural landmarks span the centuries—from prehistoric to baroque, modern to whimsical—and many are either National Historic Landmarks or on the National Registry of Historic Places.
+Explore buildings unique to the state, from ancient dwellings to more modern marvels.
+Arizona's architectural landmarks span the centuries—from pre-Columbian culture to baroque, modern to whimsical—and many are either National Historic Landmarks or on the National Registry of Historic Places.

 You'll find one of the state's architectural gems at Grand Canyon National Park: El Tovar Hotel.
 Designed by architect Charles Frederick Whittlesey, the hotel opened in 1905 touting a grand style that melded Swiss chalet and American hunting-lodge motifs.
 You can still spend the night, dine or have a drink at the hotel while admiring its dark log walls, lobby fireplace, and broad porches.